hsyl20/haskus-website/pages/home.rst

 Haskus_ is a software development company founded in 2016.
 Don't hesitate to `contact us`_ if you would like us to develop something for you!
+We develop free open-source software, if you want to help us, please consider subscribing_.

 .. _`contact us`: /contact
 .. _Haskus: /about
+.. _subscribing: /subscribe

 Projects we are working on
 ==========================